-In 2020-21 a differential premium of 66 per cent above the residential rate has been applied, equating to 14 per cent of total rate revenue (\$5 million) being paid by this sector.
+In 2019-20 a differential premium of 55 per cent above the residential rate was applied, equating to 13.8 per cent of total rate revenue (\$4.92 million) being paid by this sector.
 This premium compares favourably with the 2019-20 metropolitan average of 97 per cent as shown on the following page.